glockpete/guide2goWEB/README.md

 Guide2Go is written in Go and creates an XMLTV file from the Schedules Direct JSON API.
 **Configuration files from version 1.0.6 or earlier are not compatible!**

+**Note:** The project now uses Go 1.22 and Alpine 3.19 for Docker builds.

 ### Advantages compared to version 1.0.x
 - 3x faster
 - Less memory